HarryKodden/guest-idp/README.md

 The guest-idp is deployed.
 Only the platform adminsitrator exists.
 The platform administrator create an 'inistitute' by providing:
-* disolayname of the institute
+* displayname of the institute
 * shortname of institute (used in email address subdomains)
 * email address of administrator.